meowFlute/project_euler/README.md

 #### primesieve
 [primesieve](https://github.com/kimwalisch/primesieve) is a library by Kim Walisch that is [distributed through a ton of package managers](https://github.com/kimwalisch/primesieve).
 In my case I get it with a simple `sudo apt install libprimesieve-dev` during [my build workflow](https://github.com/meowFlute/project_euler/blob/main/.github/workflows/makefile.yml).

-## What is this repo?
-Just solving the problems at https://projecteuler.net/ for fun.
-I'll do it in C and/or Fortran and use it as an excuse to do some things in CUDA and OpenCL because that is part of the fun.